Paws By Your Side

 First and foremost, say this and repeat it…"My cat does not eliminate out of the litter box to get even with me."
 Cats do use urine and fecal scent marks to communicate territory, but this isn’t done with spite or in effort to "get even" with you.
 Inappropriate elimination is a cat’s way stating that something isn’t right in their world.
 Understanding this is key before tackling feline house soiling.
 Focus on what’s wrong in Simba’s toilet area, not on how the house soiling makes you feel.

 Cat owners often struggle with house soiling mishaps for months or years before enlisting help from their veterinarian.
 But seeing the veterinarian should be the first step, since health disorders may be at the root of some house soiling issues.
 Your efforts in restoring litter box usage will be doomed if an underlying medical cause is not addressed at the same time.

 Size Does Matter

 Make sure your cat’s litter box is of adequate size to allow maneuvering.
-Litter box size should be 1 ½ times the length of cat’s body length.
+Litter box size should be one and a half times the length of cat’s body length.
 Height of the edge also matters.
 For older kitties, try lower profile litter boxes or plastic under bed storage boxes.
 An arthritic older cat won’t complain or cry in pain with arthritis, she’ll just chose to eliminate elsewhere.

 Consider the View